 - Using project management processes, supporting tools and systems, approve, plan and manage all projects and programs

-The answer is ingrained in the idea of a well-rounded businesses strategy.
+The answer is ingrained in the idea of a well-rounded business strategy.
 Portfolio management helps organizations to stay focused and aligned with enterprise objectives/goals and ensures that you will get there.
-PMIs research asked respondents why their organization adopted portfolio management.
+PMI’s research asked respondents why their organization adopted portfolio management.
 There were lots of reasons, but the top 5 reasons must resonate with most businesses.

 - Customer Satisfaction is the top reason for adopting portfolio management.
-Over 70% of survey respondents citing this as a major reason for taking a portfolio approach, keeping customers happy is a critical driver!
+Over 70% of survey respondents cite this as a major reason for taking a portfolio approach, keeping customers happy is a critical driver!
 Portfolio management lets you see an overview of all the organization’s work, so if you want to focus on projects for one customer segment or one product’s user group, you can.
-Better management and governance enable project teams to deliver more effectively which typically means more on time, budget and scope.
+Better management and governance enable project teams to deliver more effectively, which typically means more on time, budget, and scope.

 - Cost Reduction.
 Nearly 60% of respondents reported that reducing costs was an important reason for adopting portfolio management.
 A portfolio shows you the overall cost of project and program work taking place in the business.
 You can use the financial metrics to ensure that investment dollars are being spent wisely and, in the areas, where they can generate the best benefits for the company.

 - Revenue Growth was the reason given by 58% of respondents.
 This might seem strange, but it shows that it’s essential to focus on the right projects at the right times – in other words, the projects that will help the company hit its financial targets.
 Projects that won’t contribute to revenue growth can be managed.